NA-Shuvo/CD_testing/Compiler Design/Data Structure/Documentation_Binary_Tree.md

 **traverse(self, order = 'in_order')**
 *   Traverse through the nodes of the tree in different orders.
 The parameter order can take only three('pre_order', 'in_order', 'post_order') values.
 It returns a list with node indices according to the given order.
+Root must be set prior to calling this function.

 **BinaryTree.__print__(self, order = 'in_order')**
 *   Prints the values of the nodes according to given order.
 The parameter order can take only three('pre_order', 'in_order', 'post_order') values like above.

-**BinaryTree.render(self, root_id, breadth = 0)**
+**BinaryTree.__str__(self)**
-*   Prints the tree/branch started from the node with root_id.
-The parameter breadth is only for printing purpose.
-It can take any value and shifts the tree diagram up to that value.
+*   Prints the whole tree object.
+But like traverse function root must be set prior to calling this function.

 ## EXAMPLES